 Presentations also include tools for creating and editing bitmap images.
 Scanned photos and graphics created in painting programs such as Corel Photo-Paint or Corel Photo House are bitmap images.
-The tools are basic but adequate for simple editing tasks.
+The tools are basic but adequate for simple editing of bitmap images but again, the tools provided are adequate for most Slide Properties purposes.

 The main Presentations drawing tools however create vector drawings.
-These are graphics created from mathematical formulae that the computer uses to generate lines etc. These drawings are edited using different techniques to that of bitmap images but again, the tools provided are adequate for most purposes.
+These are graphics created from mathematical formulae that the computer uses to generate lines etc. These drawings are edited using different techniques to that

 Some of the fancier effects you can create are provided by the new and improved Transition drop-down menu.
 A transition determines what the show looks like as you move through the slides.
 For example, you can have one slide slowly dissolve and merge smoothly to the next Other effects include slide to corner, beam in and stretch from centre.
-There are buttons to choose the effect you want and the direction and speed of
+There are buttons to choose the effect you want and the direction and speed of the transition.
+You can also choose to have each slide, or selected slides, advance after a specified period of time or after you click the mouse or press the spacebar.